TurtlewareAU/homelab-docs/Homelab/HashiCorp - Vault/Setup a new policy.md

 Having two users logged in we can see the difference.

 Below you can see that the root user can see a lot more then the proxmox user can see.
-Hai
+Having this separation works well as you know the proxmox user is not able to edit,update any other secrets in the vault.

 ![](./img/vault-side-by-side.png)